MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wsaprovidercompleteasynccall.md

 The
-<b>WSAProviderCompleteAsyncCall</b> function notifies a client when an asynchronous call to a namespace version-2 provider is completed.
+**WSAProviderCompleteAsyncCall** function notifies a client when an asynchronous call to a namespace version-2 provider is completed.

 ## -parameters